See more about this Episode

 After-care was where things got tricky, Berry instructed Alyssa and I not to get our brows wet for five full days so that the ink could set — as you can imagine, this made everything from shampooing to washing our faces difficult.
 For two weeks after, we weren't able to profusely sweat due to exercise (didn't complain about that one) or touch our eyebrows.
 We also had to apply a thin layer of A&D ointment over our brows after the first five days.

 If you are thinking of going under the knife, make sure you've done your research.
 "Find out how long the artist has been microblading for, look at before-and-after photos and make sure it is their work," she says.
 "The most important thing you should do is to make sure that they have a permit from the health department.
 It should be exposed on the wall."
 If you can, be sure to do a consultation and confirm that your artist is using new needles.

 It's been around two months since I did microblading and I'm in love with my new brows.
 The best part?
 No one can tell that I've done anything to them.
 Oh, and it cuts my morning routine in half which means I can hit snooze a couple more times.

-Curious to see what a touch up looks like?
+Curious to see what it looks like?
 Press play on the video above to see one woman's microblading journey.